NVIDIA/PyProf/README.rst

 PyProf - PyTorch Profiling tool
 ===============================

-    **LATEST RELEASE: You are currently working on the master branch which tracks under-development progress towards the next release.**

 .. overview-begin-marker-do-not-remove

 PyProf is a tool that profiles and analyzes the GPU performance of PyTorch